 The board acknowledges the importance of diversity in its broadest sense and its membership is made up of individuals from a range of different backgrounds and experiences.
-At the date of this report, six of the twelve members of the board are women (including a majority of the non-executive directors), and the composition of the board meets the recommendation of the Parker Review that a FTSE 250 board should have at least one director of colour.
+At the date of this report, four of the eleven members of the board are women, and the composition of the board meets the recommendation of the Parker Review that a FTSE 250 board should have at least one director of colour.